m-yu/Diners-Choice-In-Chicago/README.md

 <img src="https://github.com/m-yu/DinersChoiceInChicago/blob/master/InspectionType.png"  width="400"  />
 <img src="https://github.com/m-yu/DinersChoiceInChicago/blob/master/complaints.png"  width="400"  />

 In this work, I combine yelp data through Yelp API with food inspection data from City of Chicago data portal to understand the correlation between yelp review score and city food inspection.

-Study has been given to two interesting areas: 1.
-Chinatown area 2.
-Downtown area
+Two interesting areas have been studied: 1.
+Chinatown area; 2.
+Downtown area.

 ## Dine in yelp best rated chinese restaurants...
 #### Are you interested in a restaurant with 1250 reviews and 4.0 score?
 What about if you are told that it failed 9 times of total 28 inspections since 2012?